robrollback/kyoto_variant_discovery/README.md

 The initial structure of your folders should look like this:
 ```
 <ROOT>
+|-- bin/                     # contains environment setup script
 |-- variants/                # processed variants from the center (specific region)
     `-- ceph_pedigree        # CEPH pedigree directory.
 Contains the vcf file

 ```

 ###Cheat file
-* You can find all the unix command lines of this practical in the file: [commands.sh](script/command.sh)
+* You can find all the unix command lines of this practical in the file: [commands.sh](scripts/command.sh)

 ###Environment setup